smeijer/leaflet-geosearch/readme.md

 open a popup with the location text.

 `marker` can be set to any instance of a (custom) `L.Icon`.

+`popupFormat` is callback function for displaying text on popup.

 `maxMarker` determines how many last results are kept in memory.
 Default 1, but perhaps you want to show the last `x` results when searching for new queries as